What is Robotic Process Automation (RPA) and Why it matters?

 The insurance sector faces a severe problem of a large workforce engaged in routine and monotonous manual work and RPA would be able to streamline processes efficiently, significantly reducing errors and help speed up processes.
 Some of the ideal process candidates include Customer On-boarding, Claims Processing, Data Security and Integrity, Reporting and Compliance and more.

-The Telecom industry is perfectly suited to adopt RPA, having overwhelming number of back office processes.
+The Telecom industry is perfectly suited to adopt RPA, having an overwhelming number of back-office processes.
 Customer reassignment, renewals, credit checks, order processing, unlatching, porting, customer on-boarding in CRM from forms, and customer dispute resolution are some of the process candidates.

 In the manufacturing industry, RPA implementation can strengthen supply chain activities and day to day functions such as invoicing, accounts receivable, accounts payable and others.